 So where can you get real MBE questions?

 I personally used Emanuel’s Strategies & Tactics for the MBE Vols.
-1 and 2 (about 800 questions total, highly recommended).
+1 and 2 (Vol. 1 is highly recommended and should be at the top of your shopping list).
 The NCBE offers sample questions for Civil Procedure.
 AdaptiBar is also an excellent resource ($369 with coupon), which gives you access to 1,700+ real MBE questions (including real Civ Pro questions).

 Whatever you do, review all the answers (i.e., explanations for choices A, B, C and D for questions you got right and wrong).
 Each question is an opportunity to learn the concept (why your answer was wrong and why the credited one was right) or to validate your understanding of a concept (why your answer was right and why the others were wrong).
 Just because you were correct doesn’t mean you were right